-Nicholas H. Noyes, Jr. Memorial Foundation Scholarships, established by Mr. and Mrs. Nicholas H. Noyes in memory of their son.
+Nicholas H. Noyes, Jr. Memorial Foundation Scholarships.

 William Pearlman Scholarship, bequeathed to Wabash College by Charlotte S. Pearlman in memory of her husband who was a business leader in Crawfordsville for many years.

 The Byron and Pauline Prunk Scholarship, established by Ms. Helen L. Prunk in honor of her parents, Dr. Byron F. Prunk, Wabash 1892, and Pauline D. Prunk.